Skip to content

 How much does it cost to switch from QuickBooks to Deltek Costpoint?

-First-year total cost for a small government contractor (25-50 employees) ranges from $50,000 to $100,000+.
-This includes software licensing ($30-$100+ per user per month), implementation services ($10,000-$50,000), data migration, staff training (15-25 hours per user), and productivity loss during the 8 to 12 week transition period.
+In our experience managing CPA-supervised migrations, first-year total cost for a small government contractor (25-50 employees) typically runs $50,000 to $100,000 or more.
+This includes implementation services ($10,000-$50,000 based on practitioner estimates), data migration, staff training (15-25 hours per user based on practitioner experience), and productivity impact during the transition period.
+Costpoint licensing is quote-based; confirm current pricing directly with Deltek.

 What is the difference between Unanet and Deltek Costpoint for government contractors?